petersbingham/reskit/README.md

   - `get_asym_calc`: Returns a calculator (`AsymCalc`) containing all of the channel information for the scattering system.
   - `get_dmat_from_discrete`: Initialises a reskit container from a discrete set of data and an `AsymCalc`.
 The data can be K, S or T matrices.
   - `get_dmat_from_continuous`: Initialises a reskit container from a function reference.
 The function reference will map an energy argument to either a K, S or T matrix.
   - `get_tool`: Returns a Tool using the reskit container returned from `get_dmat_from_discrete` or `get_dmat_from_continuous`.
-A tool is typically an implementation of a technique for the location and characterisation of resonances or scattering data.
+A Tool is typically an implementation of a technique for the location and characterisation of resonances.
   - `use_python_types`: Specifies to use python types with numpy operations.
   - `use_mpmath_types`: Specifies to use mpmath types and operations.
 The dps can be provided as argument.